Improved nutrition and agriculture go hand in hand through initiative in Guinea

 The World Food Programme (WFP) and the European Union’s RESIGUI project is supporting 20,000 food-insecure and vulnerable households across four regions of Guinea.

-Food and nutrition assistance to 100,000 people comprises cash transfers, Plumpy’Doz, Super Cereal and fortified oil rich in vitamin A.
+Food and nutrition assistance to 100,000 people comprises cash transfers, fortified cereal bars and oil rich in vitamin A.

-“Since I started eating the Super Cereal and oil, my breast produces sufficient milk for feeding my 6-months-old baby,” says Fadima Keita, a mother of six who lives with her husband Kalou Camara in Djeya, a village in Siguiri, northern Guinea, along the River Niger.
+“Since I started eating the (cereal bars) and oil, my breast produces sufficient milk for feeding my 6-months-old baby,” says Fadima Keita, a mother of six who lives with her husband Kalou Camara in Djeya, a village in Siguiri, northern Guinea, along the River Niger.

-“I have really felt improvements in my health and have gained 2 kilograms since I started receiving assistance.”
+“I have really felt improvements in my health and have gained 2 kg since I started receiving assistance.”

 Doorstep distributions have spared Fadima and others receiving assistance from having to make a 4 km walk to the health centre, which for some would include having to cross the river.